- Early-stage breast cancer treatment is more manageable, less expensive, and results in better outcomes than later stage detection.

 - BRCA1 or BRCA2 gene mutation or close family with the mutation

 - Had chest radiation therapy between the ages of 10 and 30 years old

 - Li-Fraumeni, Cowden, or Bannayan-Riley-Ruvalcaba syndromes, or immediate family who’ve had these syndromes

 The American College of Radiology recommends screening at least once per year, beginning at age 40.
 But those who identify with the above risk factors should take special care with regular breast cancer screening.

 We know these risk factors might cause you concern.
 But remember, early detection is breast cancer’s greatest weakness.
-Let’s discuss specifics.
+Let’s discuss specifics below.

 Early-stage breast cancer detection and treatment are more manageable, cheaper, and more effective.
 In some cases, they can also help prevent more severe treatments, such as a lumpectomy or mastectomy.